abdulajet/cathodesite/README.md

-# trmsite
+# Cathode

-To join the waitlist tweet [@abdulajet](https://twitter.com/abdulajet) and ill consider it
+Cathode is a simple and miniminalist way to few train departures from your frequented stations for the Apple platforms.

 ## Privacy

-All data is stored locally on your device or on Twitter's servers.
-To revoke Twitter access for TRM you can do so on [Twitter](https://twitter.com/settings/connected_apps).
-The TRM server does not store any logs.
+All data is stored locally on your device.
+No logs or location data is kept on the server.